-The Rehabilitation and Mental Health Counseling program has an ethical responsibility to protect clients.
-One critical way we uphold this is by requiring all students to complete a criminal background check during their first term in the program.
-This is necessary before students can be placed in a practicum or have client contact.
-Students will not be allowed to enroll in practicum or initiate client contact without a completed recent background check.
 No one can get a counseling degree without satisfying the clinical components through appropriate placements that require the pass of background check.
-Given the time required for review, all students must begin the background check process in their first term.
-You may find these frequently asked questions to be helpful.
+Given the time required for review, all students must begin the background check process as soon as being accepted to the program before their first term.
+You may find the frequently asked questions regarding the background check process from the Oregon Department of Human Services helpful.
 If a background check reveals any criminal history or other concerns, the program will ethically evaluate the applicant's or student's appropriateness for admission, clinical training, or continued clinical work.